ryneches/kollari/README.md

 * Articles are automatically formatted as PDF, HMTL, eBook, and machine-parseable JSON.

-The template consists of a git repository (you are looking at it) containing an iPython notebook and a few scripts.
-The notebook is to be filled out with the text, code, figures and references.
-The authors can run the kollari pipeline to generate proofs as they prepare the article for submission.
+The template consists of an ipython notebook managed under git revision control containing all prose, figures and references.
+The kollari tool can create a fresh notebook with the correct layout, or the authors can use kollari to format an existing notebook.
+The authors can run the tools to generate proofs as they prepare the article for submission.
 Errors raised by kollari indicate problems that must be corrected before submission.
+Once formatting is complete, kollari will help the authors make a tagged release on GitHub and will handle submission to a compatible journal.

-When the  article is finished and all errors are resolved, the authors create a tagged  release on GitHub, and submit it to the journal.
+From this point, the editorial and review process is carried out entirely within GitHub; kollari simply formats the manuscript to make this possible.

 The editors of the journal then clone the tagged release.
 This makes it possible to keep the review process confidential, if that is desired.
-The editors may then recruit reviewers, who may then interact with the journal's clone of the  repository by
+The editors may then recruit reviewers, who may then interact with the journal's clone of the repository by :

 * Opening issues
 * Submitting proposed changes in pull requests